seamplex/feenox/doc/help.md

 :    output a document with information about the supported element types

-`--progress`

-:    print ASCII progress bars when solving PDEs

-`--mumps`

-:    ask PETSc to use the direct linear solver MUMPS

 `--linear`

 :    force FeenoX to solve the PDE problem as linear